jbiatek/BSGRulebook/rulebook.md

 **Raptors may still be risked before Galactica returns.**

+Resolve New Caprica Crisis cards as normal, ignoring the "evacuation icon" for now.
+The fleet marker advances as usual.
+When it reaches "Auto Jump", Galactica returns and the final battle is set up.

 Game effects that would normally send a player to the Resurrection Ship instead send them to the Medical Center.
-This includes execution, revealing as a Cylon, or ending Infiltration.
+This includes execution, revealing as a Cylon, and ending Infiltration.
 Cylon Leaders cannot begin infiltrating because they would need to move to the Human Fleet location first.

 If Felix Gaeta uses his "Coup" Action while in Detention before Galactica returns, he moves to Resistance HQ instead of Command.
 Doral's "Meticulous" ability instead allows him to move to any New Caprica location and take another action instead of moving to the Medical Center.

 Only locations on New Caprica may be activated.
 Athena's "Resolute" ability and Hoshi's "Organized" ability cannot access any unavailable locations.
 The "Evacuation" icon on Crisis cards does not have any effect until Galactica returns, but the "Prepare for Jump" icon is still used to move the Jump Preparation track.

-Resolve New Caprica Crisis cards as normal, ignoring the "evacuation icon" for now.
-The fleet marker advances as usual.
-When it reaches "Auto Jump", Galactica returns and the final battle is set up.

 ##### After Galactica returns

 When Galactica returns, first place 1 basestar and 4 raiders in each of the 2 top space areas.
 Place 2 vipers in each of the 2 bottom space areas (4 total).

-Do not use the jump track anymore, and ignore the "Prepare to Jump" icon.
-Instead, to resolve the "Evacuation" icon, the current player takes a civilian ship from the top of the Prepared Civilian Ships space and moves it to any space area with a viper launch icon.
-If no ships are in the Prepared pile, nothing happens.
+The jump track will not be used for the rest of the game, so from now on ignore the "Prepare to Jump" icon on Crisis cards.
+Instead, resolve the "Evacuation" icon as follows:

+- The current player takes a civilian ship from the top of the Prepared Civilian Ships space and moves it one of the two space areas with a viper launch icon.
+- If no ships are in the Prepared pile, nothing happens.
 Since the final jump is at the sole discretion of the Admiral, do not use the jump track.

 Human players may now move between New Caprica, Galactica, and the other human ships by discarding a Skill card.
-However, Colonial One is not accessible during the New Caprica phase, even after Galactica comes back.
+Colonial One is not accessible during the New Caprica phase even after Galactica comes back.
 Cylon players may also move between New Caprica and the other Cylon locations by discarding a Skill card.
 Ships and Centurions are once again affected by game effects as normal.

 When playing with the Cylon Fleet option, vipers may use their "escort civilian ships" activation on civilian ships in their space area.